 - Add a pinch of cayenne pepper for a little surprise heat

-A Gift of Spiced Hot Cocoa Mix:
+Holiday Gift Idea: Spiced Hot Cocoa Mix (6 servings)

 Hot cocoa mix is an easy and thoughtful homemade gift that can be packaged in a single serving, along with a mug, or made in bulk and placed in a decorative jar.